azophy/codejump/README.md

 ------------------------
 - bugfixe on ajax filename access
 - update on interface.
 CodeJump now use DesignModo's Free Flat UI!
+- more serious treeview file browser! now it's able to recursively list your directory's contents!

 What's new on version 0.8
 ------------------------